Octagon house: Gallery

 The following are examples of the 'true' octagon houses and the range of design variations to be found.

 Jane Ross Reeves Octagon House in Shirley, Indiana.
 Built in 1879, moved and restored in 1997.

-Modest timber frame house with a flat roof.
-Bevis Tucker House, Chelsea, Massachusetts.
+Bevis Tucker House in Chelsea, Massachusetts, a timber frame house with a flat roof.

-Large timber frame house, pitched roof and lantern, veranda all round.
+Rich-Twinn Octagon House in Akron, New York a timber frame house with pitched roof and lantern, veranda all round.
 Arched windows and window shutters add to the decorative effect.
-The Rich-Twinn Octagon House in Akron, New York.